 How to Propagate Buddhist Pine (Podocarpus macrophyllus)

-The Pine bears cones in which are 2-4 scales, usually 1 or 2 are fertile.
+Buddhist Pine is propagated from seeds or from semi-hard wood stem cuttings taken during the growing period.
+It bears cones in which are 2-4 scales, usually 1 or 2 are fertile.
 Each fertile scale bears a single apical seed which is 10-15 mm long.

-Below we outline propagation of Buddhist Pine from semi-hard wood stem cuttings.
+Below we have outlined a step by step Buddhist Pine propagation method from semi-hard wood stem cuttings.

 Buddhist Pine, Podocarpus macrophyllus